© Unofficial Royalty 2024

 Full name: Auguste Wilhelmine Luise

-Augusta was the youngest child of the eight children of Prince Friedrich of Hesse-Kassel and Princess Caroline of Nassau-Usingen.
+Augusta was the youngest of the eight children of Prince Friedrich of Hesse-Kassel and Princess Caroline of Nassau-Usingen.
 Her father was the youngest son of Landgrave Friedrich II of Hesse-Kassel and Princess Mary of Great Britain, daughter of King George II of Great Britain.
 After the tragic death in childbirth of Princess Charlotte of Wales, the only legitimate grandchild of King George III, the king’s aging bachelor sons needed to seek brides to provide for the succession.
 Of all the bachelor sons, Prince Adolphus, Duke of Cambridge was the most eligible.
 He married Augusta of Hesse-Kassel.
 The groom was 44 and the bride was 20.
-Despite the age difference, the marriage was a happy one, Adolphus was very much in love with Augusta, and the couple had three children.
+Despite the age difference, the marriage was happy.
+Adolphus was in love with Augusta, and the couple had three children.
 Augusta and Adolphus are the ancestors of the current British royal family.
 Their youngest child Princess Mary Adelaide of Cambridge was the mother of Princess Victoria Mary of Teck, later Queen Mary, the wife of King George V of the United Kingdom

 Unofficial Royalty: Augusta of Hesse-Kassel, Duchess of Cambridge